Belgium meets NATO’s 2 per cent defence spending target

 belganewsagency.eu

-European NATO members and Canada together increased defence spending by 20% compared with 2024, reaching more than $574 billion.
-Including the United States, total NATO defence spending surpassed $1.4 trillion.
+European NATO members and Canada together increased defence spending by 20 per cent compared with 2024, reaching more than 574 billion dollars.
+Including the United States, total NATO defence spending surpassed 1.4 trillion dollars.

-The rise follows years of pressure from former US President Donald Trump on allies to boost military budgets.
-Despite this, US defence spending as a share of GDP fell slightly from 3.30% to 3.19%, though it remains by far the largest contributor in absolute terms.
+The rise follows years of pressure from US president Donald Trump on allies to boost military budgets.
+Despite this, US defence spending as a share of GDP fell slightly from 3.30 to 3.19 per cent, though it remains by far the largest contributor in absolute terms.

 NATO leaders have since agreed to raise the target further.
-By 2035, members aim to spend 5% of GDP, with 3.5% on defence and 1.5% on related support measures.
+By 2035, members aim to spend 5 per cent of GDP, with 3.5 per cent on defence and 1.5 per cent on related support measures.

 © BELGA PHOTO JULIEN WARNAND